LiyouZhou/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 * Explore, summarize and visualize the data set
 * Design, train and test a model architecture
 * Use the model to make predictions on new images
-* Analyze the softmax probabilities of the new images
+* Analyse the softmax probabilities of the new images
 * Summarize the results with a written report

 ### Data Set Summary & Exploration